PM security breach: MHA panel visits Ferozepur; Punjab submits report to Centre, says FIR filed | Law-Order

 Meanwhile, Punjab's Chief Secretary Anirudh Tewari wrote to the Union Home Ministry regarding the security breach, informing that an FIR has been lodged in the incident.

-He mentioned that the state government has formed its own two-member panel to investigate the alleged lapses.
+He said the state government has formed its own two-member panel to investigate the alleged lapses.

+Tewari is learnt to have shared details pertaining to the sequence of events that unfolded on Wednesday, official sources in the state said.

 The incident triggered a major political row with the BJP alleging that the ruling Congress in Punjab ''tried to physically harm'' the prime minister, while other parties too attacked the state government over the law and order issue.